What is the 6th:

 Solve this equation giving the solutions to 3 significant figures:

-What is the size of each interior angle of a regular octagon?
+What is the size of each exterior angle of a regular hexagon?

 Calculate the value of: